Search element - Quick search bar

 hospital

-If you or your child needs hospital care, it’s natural for you to worry about whether your breastfeeding will be affected.
+If you or your child needs hospital care, it’s natural for you to worry it will affect breastfeeding.

-On top of your concern for the health of yourself or your child you may also have questions about breastfeeding, expressing milk and sometimes even weaning.
-Often it is just the thought of the unknown, that causes the most worry.
-It’s helpful to plan ahead.
+On top of the health concerns, you may also have questions about breastfeeding, expressing milk and sometimes even weaning.
+The unknown parts often cause the most worry, so it’s helpful to plan ahead.

 Whether it is you, your baby or your older child who needs to go to hospital, tell your doctor that you are breastfeeding.
 Ask that you and your baby be kept together wherever possible.
 Hospitals usually have policies which allow mothers to keep breastfeeding.
 However, staff may need special permission if normal procedures need to be changed.

-Unless your medical condition is urgent, it pays to take the time beforehand to make a plan with hospital staff that doesn't disrupt breastfeeding too much.
+Unless your medical condition is urgent, use the time beforehand to make a plan with hospital staff that doesn't disrupt breastfeeding too much.

 • Make sure nursing staff know you are breastfeeding.